gethomepage/homepage/docs/widgets/services/hdhomerun.md

 Learn more about [HDHomerun](https://www.silicondust.com/support/downloads/).

-Allowed fields: `["channels", "hd", "tunerCount", "channelNumber", "channelNetwork", "signalStrength", "signalQuality", "symbolQuality, "networkRate", "clientIP" ]`.
+Allowed fields: `["channels", "hd", "tunerCount", "channelNumber", "channelNetwork", "signalStrength", "signalQuality", "symbolQuality", "networkRate", "clientIP" ]`.

 If more than 4 fields are provided, only the first 4 are displayed.
 The order that fields are configured is preserved for display.